Southern Ontario

 Southern Ontario is a primary region of the Canadian province of Ontario.
-It is the most densely populated and southernmost region in Canada, with approximately 13.5 million people, approximately 36% of Canada's population of 37 million.
+It is the most densely populated and southernmost region in Canada, with approximately 14.7 million people or about 36% of Canada's population of 41 million.

 The region lies south of the province's other primary region, Northern Ontario, although the exact northern boundary of Southern Ontario is disputed.
 However, its core region is situated south of Algonquin Park, the latter being in an area of transition between coniferous forest north of the French and Mattawa Rivers and southern deciduous forest.
 It covers between 14 and 15% of the province, depending on the inclusion of the Parry Sound and Muskoka districts which also lie in the transitional area between northern and southern forest regions.

 Southern Ontario differs greatly from Northern Ontario, having a much higher population density, a different climate, and a different culture than its northern counterpart.
 It is broken into smaller subregions, including Central Ontario, Eastern Ontario, the Golden Horseshoe, and Southwestern Ontario.

 The core area of Southern Ontario is part of the Quebec City–Windsor Corridor, which extends northeast into southern Quebec.
 The transitional northern area of this primary region extends north to the Mattawa River and occupies part of the Grenville Geological Province of the Canadian Shield, which also extends northeast into southern Quebec; most of Northern Ontario lies within the Superior Geological Province.

 Identity

-Southern Ontario can be distinguished from Northern Ontario because it is far more densely populated and contains most of the province's cities, major roads, and institutions.
-Northern Ontario, in contrast, contains more natural resources and remote wilderness.
-Although it has no saltwater coastline, the region has an abundance of freshwater coastlines on three Great Lakes (Huron, Erie and Ontario), as well as smaller lakes such as Lake Simcoe and Lake St. Clair.
-It is a major vineyard region and producer of Canadian wines.
+Northern Ontario contains more natural resources, remote wilderness, and has a saltwater coastline on Hudson and James Bays, and Southern Ontario is more densely populated, contains most of the province's cities, major roads, and institutions; has an abundance of freshwater coastlines on three Great Lakes (Huron, Erie and Ontario), as well as smaller lakes such as Lake Simcoe and Lake St. Clair; and is a major vineyard region and producer of Canadian wines.
+Southern Ontario further distinguishes itself by referring to the southern-most portion of the province as Southwestern Ontario.

 While Southern Ontario has been a part of the province of Ontario since its establishment at Confederation in 1867, previously forming the colony of Upper Canada, a large portion of Northern Ontario did not become part of Ontario until 1912.